mrGlasses/beryl/README.md

 >> A.: The app just mirrors the db errors, an error file was created in the main folder.

 > Q.: **In what databases BSH can be used?**
->> A.: MariaDB and MySQL (basically MySQL adapter) - in a close future, OracleDB.
+>> A.: MariaDB and MySQL (basically MySQL adapter) - OracleDB and MSSQL Server still not tested.

 > Q.: **Can I use it in my job/college work/company?**
 >> A.: For sure, just spread the name of Beryl SQL Helper (Give us credit please).